 Get Involved in Our Initiative to Explore Blockchain Technologies for Peer Review

 We’re pleased to announce the launch of a pilot project with Katalysis to test blockchain technologies to support the peer review process.
 We’re joined in this pilot by founding partner Springer Nature.
+Visit the project website – The Blockchain for Peer Review Initiative.

 Important step towards a fairer & more transparent peer review ecosystem